 I can recall in high school going to a few football games on first dates and that was probably okay given the fact that all of our friends were there, too.
-And I had a few nice dinners out with young ladies, a few hikes, ATV rides, church function when I tried to date religious women.
+And I had a few nice dinners out with young ladies, a few hikes, ATV rides, a concert or two and maybe even a church function when I tried to date religious women.